silent-pfil/Simply-Everything/README.md

 ## License

-MIT — read it, share it, think about it.
+No License — read it, share it, think about it.
 If it changes something for you, that's enough.

 ---